gracious-tech/copy.church/src/free/index.md

 # Freely given
-Resources marked as public domain and linked to this page have been freely given (Matt 10:8) for the sake of the gospel.
-The author has waived all copyright so that it may be used without hinderance.
+Resources marked as public domain and associated with this page have been freely given (Matt 10:8) for the sake of the gospel.
+The rights holder has waived all copyright so that it may be used without hinderance.

 This means you can: